VictoriaMetrics/VictoriaMetrics/docs/README.md

   -search.maxTagValues int
      The maximum number of tag values returned from /api/v1/label/<label_name>/values .
 See also -search.maxLabelsAPISeries and -search.maxLabelsAPIDuration (default 100000)
   -search.maxUniqueTimeseries int
      The maximum number of unique time series, which can be selected during /api/v1/query and /api/v1/query_range queries.
-This option allows limiting memory usage (default 300000)
+This option allows limiting memory usage.
+When set to zero, the limit is automatically calculated based on -search.maxConcurrentRequests (inversely proportional) and memory available to the process (proportional). (default 0)
   -search.maxWorkersPerQuery int
      The maximum number of CPU cores a single query can use.
 The default value should work good for most cases.
 The flag can be set to lower values for improving performance of big number of concurrently executed queries.
 The flag can be set to bigger values for improving performance of heavy queries, which scan big number of time series (>10K) and/or big number of samples (>100M).
 There is no sense in setting this flag to values bigger than the number of CPU cores available on the system (default 16)
   -search.minStalenessInterval duration